 To stop running AdSense ads on sensitive pages while still running other ads, just duplicate all your ad slots and add “_sensitive” at the end of each one.
 Run the “_sensitive” ad unit on the sensitive pages, and don’t run the AdSense line items in that unit.
 Ads from other networks will run in its place.

 You shouldn’t have to give up all your revenue on controversial or risky pages of your website.
 Just because Google might not let you run ads on those pages doesn’t mean you can’t run any ads on them.
 Keep your ad fill rate high and gradually increase your revenue (even on sensitive pages).
-Get your FREE consultation with MonetizeMore to learn more!
+Sign up for a Professional account at MonetizeMore today!